This post may contain affiliate links.

 Shakshuka Ingredients Notes

-• Cheese – I use cheddar you it’s personal choice
+- Cheese – I use cheddar but you can choose your favourite instead

 To serve: